General Information

 The span s ≅ 35 m, and the height difference between A and B is about 2 meters.

-A girder consists of two side-by-side placed lipped channels over which are placed two side-by-side placed rectangular hollow sections.
+The built-up girder consists of two side-by-side placed lipped channels over which are placed two side-by-side placed rectangular hollow sections.
 The lipped channels and the rectangular hollow sections are connected by U-bars and plates; the former are welded, while the latter are welded in the bottom region and bolted in the top-end region.
-The girder spacing is about 1.5 meters, and the floor system is framed.
-The hangers are made of steel wire ropes and run from the left handrail cable to the right handrail cable via the bottom side region of the lipped channels.
-The hangers are connected to the lipped channels by direct contact at the bottom edge and via the walkway cables at the channels' bottom sides.
-Figure 5 shows a bottom view of the bridge.
+The girder spacing is about 1.5 meters, and the stringers are non-stacked.
+The hangers are made of steel wire ropes; they run under the walkway cables (direct contact), touch the bottom edges of the lipped channels, and are connected to the two handrail cables.
+Figure 4 shows a bottom view of the bridge.

 The walkway cables are marked by the numbers.